 Hip Boots or Waders

-Depending on the terrain in which you plan to hunt, hip boots or waders may be an important consideration.
+Depending on the terrain in which you plan to hunt waders may be an important consideration.
 If you plan on going on a float trip, hike through the wet Tundra or across streams and bogs, they will become less of a consideration and more of a mandatory piece of equipment.
 And remember not to head into the field without the ever important, ankle straps or wader pant guards.

 Upate August 27th 2018 New Product Recommendations